opalmer/vagrantfiles/README.md

 # vagrantfiles
-Some simple Vagrant configurations for personal use.
+This repository contains some vagrant files and utilities for personal use.
+That said, contributions are also welcome of course if someone besides myself finds this repository useful.